healthcare-and-life-sciences/epic-patient-search/README.md

     1. Navigate to the recently installed OmniScript in the list view - EHR/EpicPatientSearch
         1. Deactivate the OmniScript
         2. **Activate** the OmniScript.
 Be sure to activate the FlexCard in the previous step before re-activating the OmniScript.
+        3. Click on the drop-down arrow next to "Active" and select "Deploy Standard Run Time Compatible LWC".
     2. For more information regarding activating Omniscripts, please see this article: https://help.salesforce.com/s/articleView?id=sf.os_activating_omniscripts.htm&type=5
 6. Click on **App Launcher** → Search for “DataRaptors”
     1. Open the **DRCreatePersonAccount** DataRaptor